August Newsletter

 Post-program evaluations showed significant gains in civic knowledge, confidence, and instructional capacity.
 Teachers reported higher confidence in connecting civics to literacy, reaching underserved students, and using field trips as civic learning tools.
 One participant wrote: “This training has helped me see civics not just as content, but as a practice that belongs in every classroom.”
 Another added: “As an ELL teacher, I now feel ready to embed the Constitution and rights into student-centered lessons.”

-The 2025 Summer Civic Learning Academy demonstrated how schools and communities can collaborate to confront the challenge of civic deserts with creativity and hope.
-By equipping teachers with both content knowledge and practical strategies, the Academy is planting seeds for a stronger, more participatory democracy.
+The 2025 Summer Civic Learning Academy demonstrated how schools and communities can collaborate to confront the challenge of civic education with creativity and hope.

 Read More HERE